Teacher Tips in 2022

 Congratulations!
-We made it through 2020 – a year with more ups and downs and challenges than normal.
-Hopefully, you can look back and see the variety of ways you met these challenges both professionally and personally so you can be ready to take on 2021 with new insight, energy, and knowledge to move forward with courage and confidence!
+We made it through 2021 – another year with more ups and downs and challenges than normal.
+Hopefully, you can look back and see the variety of ways you met these challenges both professionally and personally so you can be ready to take on 2022 with new insight, energy, and knowledge to move forward with courage and confidence!

 One of the biggest professional challenges for yoga instructors was moving to online classes as well as working with smaller in-person classes with the addition of talking and breathing through a face mask.